Getting your genetic test results

 Your relatives’ reactions may vary.
 It may be a shock to them if they hadn’t thought about having a family history of cancer.
 Some people may choose to ignore the result and may even find it difficult to talk to you afterwards.
 Others will be glad that you have warned them about the possibility that they may have a faulty gene and will then want to have a test themselves.

 You might get test results at the same time as other family members.
 This can be very hard to cope with.
-You might feel guilty if you do not have a faulty gene, but your relatives do.
+You might feel guilty if you do not have a gene change, but your relatives do.
 You might also be trying to cope with their results.

 Talking together as a family might be helpful.
 You can talk together at the genetic clinic, or with a counsellor.
 You could also try individual counselling.
 You can go back again if you don’t want counselling straight away.